 HealthCare.gov

-Simplifying complex interfaces to support user comprehension & success
+Simplifying complex interfaces for user comprehension & success

 Tablet and smartphone displaying tax form download pages with status labels and form details.